Azure/reliable-web-app-pattern-java/README.md

 ## Prerequisites

-We recommend that you use a DevContainer to deploy this application.
+We recommend that you use a Dev Container to deploy this application.
 The requirements are as follows:

 - [Azure Subscription](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).
 - [Visual Studio Code](https://code.visualstudio.com/).